-As Swindon Borough Council offers a range of diverse services, it has a number of separate sections (called service areas) who have responsibility for different services.
+As we offer a range of diverse services, we have a number of separate sections (called service areas) who have responsibility for different services.
 This means that sometimes we use the personal information you provide for the following purposes: Regulatory, Licensing, Enforcement, and other Local Government functions, which the Council is obliged to undertake.

 We also work with other government organisations that have Regulatory or Enforcement functions and personal information may be shared with these organisations on a case-by-case basis.

 We also uses voluntary organisations or private organisations, to provide services to you and personal information will be shared with the provider.

 We take the security and confidentiality of personal information which we have, or may have, about existing and future customers/clients, very seriously.